Ibrahim-2003/MyTourney/notes.md

     -> Add subdomain routing:
-        if on the app (app.winmytourney.com), display the app if on main (www.winmytourney.com), display the website -> Add an API router:
-        admin.winmytourney.com/api/${insert key here}
+        if on the app (app.winmytourney.com), display the app if on main (www.winmytourney.com), display the website -> Add an API router with admin capabilities for me to see only: admin.winmytourney.com/api/${insert key here}
     -> Add payment system (Stripe, Paypal)
         --Need to register sole proprietorship with IRS and attain EIN